 Yes.
 It requires a re-education about how your psyche works.
 The education is simple and straightforward, but very different than anything you have heard before.

 This is the purpose of the AHA Solution.
-The AHA Solution is a revolutionary program that helps you identify and access your attachments so that you can begin to have choice in your life where you’ve never experienced true choice before.
-It is the solution to self-sabotage.
+The AHA Solution is a revolutionary program that helps you identify and access your attachments so that you can begin to have a conscious choice in your life where you’ve never experienced choice before.

 Bergler, Edmund.
 (1949).
 “The Basic Neurosis”.
 New York: Harper and Brothers

 Bergler, Edmund.
 (1959).
 “Principles of Self-Damage”.
 New York: The Philosophical Library